The battle of the ebook formats.

 When you convert your document from Word to Epub / mobi, the converter will scan your document and look for major headings and sub-headings.
 So if all your chapter headings (whether numbers or titles) are formatted the same way, the converter is almost certain to find them and render them correctly.
-If your chapter headings are a mish-mash of different font sizes, caps and lowercase, bold and not bold, then the converter will almost certainly have no idea how to structure your document.
+If your chapter headings are a mish-mash of different font sizes, caps and lowercase, bold and not bold, then the converter will almost certainly have no idea how to structure your document, and your mobi or epub books will be unreadable.
 You can read up on how to format your manuscript, here.

 So the message is simply – be consistent.
 Use a consistent font size and format for your major headings, and the converter should be able to do the rest.
 Simple.